aligiu/ixn-backend/README.md

 ## 2. Create a Render.com Web Service
 - Go to **render.com** and create a web service (make sure to select the Docker runtime).
 - Link the web service to your backend repository on GitHub, which will trigger automatic deployment.
 However, the server will not work properly yet.
-- For more information, see [render.com Web Service Setup](https://docs.render.com/web-services)
+- For more information, see [render.com web service setup](https://docs.render.com/web-services)

 ## 3. Create a PostgreSQL Database on Render.com
 - Create a PostgreSQL database on **render.com**.
 You will receive a database username, password, and URL.